home-assistant/home-assistant.io/source/_integrations/workday.markdown

   type: integer
   default: 0
 add_holidays:
   description: "Add custom holidays (such as company, personal holidays or vacations).
-Needs to formatted as `YYYY-MM-DD`."
+Can be a single date or an inclusive range of dates, formatted as `YYYY-MM-DD`."
   required: false
   type: list
 remove_holidays: